Dara Hobbs

 Dara Kristin Hobbs is an American operatic soprano, who has appeared internationally, mostly in European opera houses.
-Her repertoire has focused on dramatic soprano roles in operas by Wagner and Strauss such as Isolde and Ariadne.
+Her repertoire has focused on dramatic soprano roles, such as Wagner's Isolde and Strauss' Ariadne.
+She appeared as Wagner's Brünnhilde in Der Ring in Minden.

 Career

-Born in Williams Bay, Wisconsin, Hobbs studied at Northwestern University, graduating with a Bachelor of Arts in European history in 1994 and Master of Music in 1997.
+Born in Williams Bay, Wisconsin, Hobbs studied at Northwestern University, graduating with a Bachelor of Arts in European history and Master of Music.
 She studied on a scholarship from the American Institute of Musical Studies in Graz in summer 2005, and at the Vocal Arts Symposium in Spoleto, Italy, in summer 2006.